The outfits Kate and Camilla wore to the coronation

 The Queen's coronation dress is by British fashion designer Bruce Oldfield, who has been designing for her for more than a decade, providing couture for many of her public engagements.

-"This is the biggest commission of my life - I have to pinch myself sometimes," says Bruce Oldfield, who worked closely with the queen on this gown.
+"This is the biggest commission of my life - I have to pinch myself sometimes," says Bruce Oldfield, who worked closely with the queen on this gown, and who is a guest at today's ceremony.
 "Her Majesty has always been wonderful to collaborate with.
 I know what she feels happy and confident wearing."

 The tailored gown has an ivory, silver and gold colour palette, with bracelet-length sleeves, a wide neckline and a short train.